New York Lotto Review

 New York Lotto Takes Taxes

-Keep in mind that this is not a tax-free lottery with both state and federal taxes payable.
-For foreigners that means 6% for the state and 30% for the feds.
-For US residents the fed tax is less.
+Remember that this is not a tax-free lottery with both state and federal taxes payable for foreigners, which means 6% for the state and 30% for the feds.
+For US residents, the fed tax is less.
 Wherever you live and play New York Lotto, make sure you get good advice if you win to figure out the best way to handle your jackpot.

 Big Apple Shrinking

 New York Lotto is Official

-New York State Lottery operates the New York Lotto on behalf of the state with all transactions governed by the New York Lottery and Gaming Commission.
-Players have to be a minimum of 18 years to play though must be 21 years where alcoholic beverages are served.
+New York State Lottery operates the New York Lotto on behalf of the state, with all transactions governed by the New York Lottery and Gaming Commission.
+Players must be a minimum of 18 years to play, though they must be 21 years where alcoholic beverages are served.
 I had a good chuckle on that one.
 I was picturing myself on my computer at my local, ordering tickets and sipping a beer.

 Complaints at New York Lotto

-There are the usual people/scams that are using the name game in scamming people on either identity theft or fees for processing.
+There are the usual people/scams using the name game in scamming people on either identity theft or fees for processing.
 The check game also seems to be doing the rounds.
 If you haven’t heard of this one, mainly the scammers send you a check from New York State Lotto saying that it represents the taxes and fees to process your win.
-The idea is to get you to deposit the check and then send the same amount to a location which is somewhere the person can pick up the money and disappear.
+The idea is to get you to deposit the check and then send the same amount to a location somewhere the person can pick up the money and disappear.
 The check bounces and the player is stuck.
 Smart people would wait until the check is cleared.
-More intelligent people simply tear it up!
+More intelligent people tear it up!

 Customer Service at New York Lotto

-New York Lotto is operated by the New York State Lottery hence those are the guys that you talk to.
+The New York State Lottery operates new York Lotto; hence those are the guys that you talk to.
 They can be reached by snail mail, telephone, and an online form.
 There is no online chat or email address.
 It appears the telephone numbers are only accessible during EST.

 Twice a Week